Improved torsion point attacks on SIDH variants: Backdoor instances

-This section introduces the concept of \emph{insecure} curves and how to find such curves.
-Roughly speaking, these are curves which, if used as starting curves for the SIDH protocol, would be susceptible to an attack utilizing the given action on torsion points under only moderately imbalanced parameters $A,B$; in particular, an imbalance which is independent of $p$.
-In fact, when we allow for non-polynomial time attacks we get an asymptotic improvement on the best known attack for balanced, SIDH parameters (starting of course from an insecure curve, unlike in SIKE).
-If this attack was not known, these curves could have been utilized as \emph{backdoor} curves, for example by suggesting the use of such a curve as a standardized starting curve.
-The notion of insecure curves is dependent on the parameters $A,B$, which motivates the following definition:
+This section introduces the concept of \emph{backdoor curves} and how to find such curves.
+Roughly speaking, these are specially crafted curves which, if used as starting curves for the SIDH protocol, are susceptible to our dual isogeny attack by the party which chose the curve, under only moderately unbalanced parameters $A,B$; in particular, the imbalance is independent of $p$.
+In fact, when we allow for non-polynomial time attacks we get an asymptotic improvement over meet-in-the-middle for balanced SIDH parameters (but starting from a backdoor curve).
+These curves could potentially be utilized as a backdoor, for example by suggesting the use of such a curve as a standardized starting curve.
+We note that it does not seem obvious how backdoored curves, such as those generated by Algorithm~\ref{alg:insecure}, can be detected by other parties: The existence of an endomorphism of large degree which satisfies Equation~\ref{the_eqnofdeath} does not seem to be detectable without trying to recover such an endomorphism, which is hard using all currently known algorithms.
+The notion of backdoor curves is dependent on the parameters $A,B$, which motivates the following definition: